-For instance a wet bag is a great idea for when you are out of the house and need to change your pad, especially if you get a 2 pocket one like I use.
+For instance, a wet bag is a great idea for when you are out of the house and need to change your pad, especially if you get a 2 pocket one as I use.
 Clean pad in one spot & dirty pad in the other makes life easier/simpler.
-But you could just as easily use a baggie or wrap the pad up with it’s wings keeping it closed.
+But you could just as easily use a baggie or wrap the pad up with its wings keeping it closed.

 I’ve never noticed a smell from my pads.
 And certianly nothing like the smell I used to get from disposables every time I went to the washroom.